 • If you have tried everything that was possible, and the results have not been received, then it's time to say goodbye to such a friendship.

-Emotional dependence indicates the presence ofa big problem, it would be unwise to ignore it.
-While a healthy friendship is a balanced relationship, which is characterized by mutual, not unilateral concessions and efforts.
+Emotional dependence indicates the presence ofa big problem that it would be unwise to ignore.
+While a healthy friendship is a balanced relationship characterized by mutual, not one-sided, concessions and efforts.
 Girlfriends are not a doctor and a patient.
-The support of a friend should lead to personal growth, rather than to new problems.
-A good friend will appreciate your generous efforts to help her, and will not take advantage of them and will not become dependent on you.
-A good friend will respect you and never want to be a burden to you!
-We advise you to read:
+Supporting a friend should lead to personal growth, not to new problems.
+A good friend will appreciate your generous efforts to help her, and will not take advantage of them and become dependent on you.
+A good friend will respect you and will never want to become a burden to you!
+We recommend reading:

 Comments